 In the Galapagos, the red-footed booby bird has two morphs colors of brown or white.
 Their pointy beaks and their fishing technique has given them the local name “piquero” that means lancer.
 The red color of its feet can only be seen when they are inland.
 There are about 30 thousand birds living in the archipelago.

-They can plunge down at high speed; being well adapted to the impact with the water since they have special cushion air sac bones in the head to protect the brain.
-The eyes are also adapted to this way of hunting and they can close their nostrils to avoid water from entering during the high-speed dive.
-They feed mainly on flying fish and squid and they prefer hunting at dusk or dawn.
+They can plunge dive into the water at high speed since they have unique cushion air-sac bones in the head to protect the brain from the impact.
+The eyes and nostrils are also adapted to this way of fishing to avoid water from entering during the high-speed dive.
+They feed mainly on flying fish and squid, and they prefer hunting at dusk or dawn.
 They can dive down up to 30 meters in pursuit of their prey.

-The courtship ritual involves lifting the head and the feet to display the colors to females, dancing in the nest, which is also an extreme balance performance.
-Boobies are opportunistic breeders, they lay one egg that will hatch 45 days late, they are known to live for an estimated 20 yearsBoth male and female take care of the offspring for longer than a year until it is independent.
+The courtship ritual involves lifting the head and showing their red feet to females, dancing in the nest, which is also an extreme balanced performance.
+Boobies are opportunistic breeders; they lay one egg that will hatch 45 days late, they are known to live for an estimated of 20 years.
+Both male and female take care of the offspring for longer than a year until it leaves the nest.

 - Scientific Name: Sula sula

 - Animal Average Size: 66 - 76 cm